joykangangi/CountryApp/README.md

 # CountryApp
 An android application built with Jetpack Compose, consuming the Countries API to display countries and details about them .
-This is my Stage 3 project at HNGi9
+Credits to HNGi9.

 ### Features
 - Smooth display of Countries from the `API`
 - View Country's Details on click.
 - Network Error Handling
+- Search Country By Name

 ### ToDo/WishList Features
  - Filter countries by: